Constellations

 The stars in the Herdsman

 Arcturus, the brightest star in Boötes, shines at magnitude -0.04.
-Arcturus is the fourth brightest star in the night sky.
+Arcturus is the 4th brightest star in the night sky.
 The name Arcturus means bear watcher or bear guard, referring to its closeness to Ursa Major.
-Lying 37 light-years away, Arcturus (or Alpha Boötis) glows with a faint orange hue.
+Lying 37 light-years away from Earth, Arcturus (or Alpha Boötis) glows with a faint orange hue.

 The second brightest star in Boötes lies on the left side of the diamond shape.
-Ten degrees up from Arcturus is where you will find Izar, or Epsilon Boötis, a magnitude 2.37 star lying much farther away, at 203 light-years.
+It’s called Izar, or Epsilon Boötis, and is 10 degrees up from Arcturus.
+It’s a magnitude 2.37 star lying 203 light-years away.

 The third brightest star in Boötes is his left knee, which is found to the lower right of Arcturus (assume that all objects in the sky are facing you, the observer).
 This star is Muphrid, or Eta Boötis, at magnitude 2.68.
 Muprhid lies 37 light-years away.